 Ollerus may very well have been using skates with bone blades, as they were known back then.
-(A pair was found in York, probably dating from the 10th century.
+(They’ve been found at Dublin and York, and dated to the 11th or 12th century).
 They were tied on to the owner’s shoes, rather like the first (metal) skates I had as a child.
 So we know he used skis, and now skates.
 Combine this with Snorri’s mention of a kenning of “Ullr’s ship” for a shield, and have a primitive snowboarder as well.

 Putting together Ollerus, Ullr, Ullin and Old English Wuldor, we get an etymology of “Glory”, which some have traced to the aurora borealis.
 It’s certainly the grandest thing you can see in the winter sky, and should have a god of its own.

 This idea obviously influenced whoever engraved the Thorsberg chape, which dates from around 200 CE, and was found on Thorsberg moor in Germany.
 (A chape is a metal piece at the end of a scabbard.)
 It has an inscription which is usually taken to refer to Ullr:

 which translates as “Glory-Servant Not-Poorly-Famed”.7 Svartesol also suggests “Wulthoraz the Well-Famed”, which could also work.8 McLeod and Mees9 do not see it as necessarily relating to Ullr, but considering how many kennings for warriors and swords have the Ull- element, it fits.

 Nor is Ullr so poorly famed in one sense, at least.
 Google him and you’ll find the Ullr Fest, which is a week-long event held in Breckenridge, Colorado to celebrate “the god of snow”, and bring snow to the town.
 No other Norse deity has such a public, and generally popular, festival.
 Maybe the obscure god is having the last laugh on those who displaced him.